-- 3.4.1.
-There is discretion for decision-makers to defer an application pending submission of missing evidence or the correct version of it, within reasonable deadline set for this.
+3.4.1.
+Under Appendix FM-SE there is discretion for decision-makers to defer an application pending submission of missing evidence or the correct version of it, within a reasonable

+- deadline set for this.
 Decision-makers will not have to defer where they do not think that correcting the error or omission will lead to a grant. - 3.4.2.
 Decision-makers are also able to grant an application despite minor evidential problems (but not where specified evidence is missing entirely). - 3.4.3.
 There is also discretion for decision-makers where evidence cannot be supplied because it is not issued in a particular country or has been permanently lost. - 3.4.4.
 Decision-makers have general discretion to request additional information or evidence before making a decision. - 3.4.5.
-The evidential flexibility is set out in paragraph D of Appendix FM-SE: - D. (a) In deciding an application in relation to which this Appendix states that specified documents must be provided, the Entry Clearance Officer or Secretary of State ("the decision-maker") will consider documents that have been submitted with the application, and will only consider documents submitted after the application where sub-paragraph (b) or (e) applies. - (b) If the applicant: - (i) Has submitted: - (aa) A sequence of documents and some of the documents in the sequence have been omitted (e.g. if one bank statement from a series is missing); - (bb) A document in the wrong format (for example, if a letter is not on letterhead paper as specified); or - (cc) A document that is a copy and not an original document; or the decision-maker may contact the applicant or his representative in writing or otherwise, and request the document(s) or the correct version(s).
+It can be helpful to the Tribunal in any appeal against a refusal based on a failure to meet the financial requirement for lack of provision of specified evidence under Appendix FM-SE if the refusal notice or letter briefly explains whether and why the evidential flexibility provisions have or have not been applied.
+A refusal notice or letter should contain such a brief explanation where the applicant, in making their application, has asked the decision-maker to apply the evidential flexibility provisions and the decision-maker has refused to do so: see Sultana and Others (rules: waiver/further enquiry; discretion) [2014] UKUT 540 (IAC). - 3.4.6.
+The evidential flexibility is set out in paragraph D of Appendix FM-SE: - D. (a) In deciding an application in relation to which this Appendix states that specified documents must be provided, the Entry Clearance Officer or Secretary of State ("the decision-maker") will consider documents that have been submitted with the application, and will only consider documents submitted after the application where sub-paragraph (b) or (e) applies. - (b) If the applicant: - (i) Has submitted: - (aa) A sequence of documents and some of the documents in the sequence have been omitted (e.g. if one bank statement from a series is missing); - (bb) A document in the wrong format (for example, if a letter is not on letterhead paper as specified); or - (cc) A document that is a copy and not an original document; or - (dd) A document which does not contain all of the specified information; or - (ii) Has not submitted a specified document, the decision-maker may contact the applicant or his representative in writing or otherwise, and request the document(s) or the correct version(s).
 The material requested must be received at the address specified in the request within a reasonable timescale specified in the request.